Fighting Discrimination Against Gay Employees in New Jersey

 Despite improvements in societal acceptance of lesbian, gay, bisexual, and transgender (LGBT) individuals in recent years, gay discrimination in the workplace is still a prevalent problem in New Jersey.
 According to Catalyst, 22% of LGBT Americans have not been paid equally or promoted at the same rate as their peers, almost half (46%) are closeted in the workplace, and over half (53%) have have heard gay jokes at work.

 Fortunately, gay employees are now explicitly protected under the Title VII of the Civil Rights Act, and it is illegal to for an employer to fire an employee because they are gay.
 Additionally, Title VII prohibits gender discrimination, which the Equal Employment Opportunity Commission (EEOC) has interpreted to include sexual orientation and gender identity discrimination.
 Many states, including New Jersey, have also enacted state laws to specifically address these types of employment discrimination.
-With offices in Red Bank, NJ and Marlton, NJ the employment discrimination lawyers at McOmber McOmber & Luber, P.C. are dedicated to fighting for the rights of the gay community.
+With offices in Red Bank, NJ, Marlton, NJ and Newark, NJ, , the employment discrimination lawyers at McOmber McOmber & Luber, P.C. are dedicated to fighting for the rights of the gay community.